sciath/sciath/docs/index.rst

 How do I use this ?
 ===================

-1. SciATH depends on Python 3 (or Python 2.4+) and numpy
+1. SciATH depends on Python 3 (and possibly it'll work for Python 2.4+, but this is unsupported)

-2. When using Python 3, it is highly recommended you set the environment variable ``PYTHONUNBUFFERED``, e.g. ``export PYTHONUNBUFFERED``
+2. It is highly recommended you set the environment variable ``PYTHONUNBUFFERED``, e.g. ``export PYTHONUNBUFFERED``

-3. Make sure you modify your ``PYTHONPATH`` environment variable to include this directory
+3. Make sure you modify your ``PYTHONPATH`` environment variable to include this root `sciath` directory (containing the `sciath` package directory)

 Topics
 ======